GadgetAngel/Voron2.4_My_Build_Log/QUEEN_Sourcing_BOM/README.md

-## This is a "QUEEN" Sourcing Guide:
+## This is the "QUEEN" Sourcing Guide:

 My Voron 2.4 3D Printer has a name "QUEEN".